Serial 'swatter' sentenced to 20 years for death of Kansas man shot by police

 Breaking News Emails

-The California man whose hoax 911 call led to a Kansas man’s death was sentenced Friday to 20 years in prison.
+A California man was sentenced Friday to 20 years in prison for making a hoax 911 call about a hostage situation in Kansas that ended up with police fatally shooting an innocent man.

-Tyler Rai Barriss pleaded guilty in November to a total of 51 charges stemming from phony emergency calls he made, including one count of making a false report resulting in a death.
+Tyler Rai Barriss, of Los Angeles pleaded guilty in November to a total of 51 charges stemming from phony emergency calls he made, including one count of making a false report resulting in a death.
+He admitted to years of "swatting," the act of falsely reporting a serious crime with the aim of drawing a massive police response to the home of an unsuspecting target.

 Barriss agreed to serve 20 to 25 years in federal prison as part of a plea agreement, according to the U.S. Attorney's Office in the Central District of Los Angeles.

-He admitted to years of "swatting," the act of falsely reporting a serious crime with the aim of drawing a massive police response to the home of an unsuspecting target.
+“We hope that this will send a strong message about swatting, which is a juvenile and senseless practice," said U.S. Attorney Stephen McAllister during a news conference.
+"We’d like to put an end to it within the gaming community and any other context.
+Swatting, as I’ve said before, is not a prank."

 On Dec.
-28, 2017, Barriss, who lives in Los Angeles, contacted police to say he was at a home in Wichita — where he had claimed to have fatally shot his dad and was holding the rest of the family hostage.
+28, 2017, Barriss contacted police to say he was at a home in Wichita, Kansas, where he said he had fatally shot his father and was holding the rest of the family hostage.

-The incident led to the death of Andrew Finch, 28, who was shot and killed by police outside the home.

-Finch's family is suing the police and the city of Wichita, Kansas, for his death.
+Officers responded to the Wichita address and demanded that anyone inside the McCormick Street home come out.

-Barriss called in that tragic threat at the behest of two gamers, Casey Viner, 18, and Shane Gaskill, 25, authorities said.
+Barriss called in false report to Kansas police at the behest of two gamers, Casey Viner, 18, and Shane Gaskill, 25, authorities said.
 Viner asked Barriss to make the call as an act of retaliation against Gaskill after a game of "Call of Duty" ended badly.

 Barriss then taunted Gaskill in Twitter direct messages, before Gaskill challenged the California man to swat him, according to court records.
 Gaskill gave Barriss the address to a home where Gaskill had once lived that was then occupied by Finch's family.